LeafRTP-Pro v3.2.0

 Why operators buy Pro

-19.8 TP/s sustained at 4 ms worst-case tick.
-Next-best plugin: 70 ms.
+19.8 TP/s on Paper at 4 ms worst-case tick.
+13.5 TP/s on Folia, zero region stalls.

 If /rtp is the top entry in your timings report, this is the fix.
 LeafRTP-Pro is the polygon-bounded, Folia-native Random Teleport engine for high-load and custom-world Minecraft servers: